benahm/ApexDataFramework/docs/basics/QB.md

 ### Building a condition:

-The query builder class offers a way to create complex conditions
+The query builder offers a way to create complex conditions

   Query builder syntax:
   ```apex